 Private health insurance funds generally include Speech Pathology and Occupational Therapy in their “extras” cover options.
 Each insurance funds rebate amounts differ so it is best to contact your fund directly.

 Your child may be eligible for rebates for up to five appointments per calendar year, through Medicare.
 Your GP will need to complete the paperwork for a Chronic Disease Management plan.
 Please see our fee’s page for more information.
 Once you pay for the session, your receipt will contain all the information required to claim your rebate from Medicare.

-There is also funding available for children through Better Start and Helping Children with Autism.
+There is also funding available for children through NDIS and Helping Children with Autism.
 Please refer to our fees and funding page for additional information.

-At the end of the assessment, the therapist will discuss the results, and advise whether any areas require further assessment, therapy intervention, referral to another health professional or review in 6 months.
+At the end of the assessment, the clinician will discuss the results, and advise whether any areas require further assessment, therapy intervention, referral to another health professional or review in 6 months.